-Summary: The Madison County Judge Executive’s Office violated the Open Records Act when it delayed access to records without notifying the requester of the earliest date on which records would be available or explaining the cause of delay.
-The Judge Executive’s Office did not violate the Act when it did not provide records that do not exist or are not within its custody or control.
+Summary: The Louisville Metro Police Department violated the Open Records Act when it failed to respond to a request for records.
+The Department did not violate the Act when it did not provide records that do not exist in its possession.

 5. 22-ORD-240 (In re: Gaye Ballard/City of Bardstown)

 Summary: The City of Bardstown violated the Open Records Act when it withheld public records without identifying them and explaining how a statutory exemption applies.
 The City did not violate the Act when it withheld W-4 forms under KRS 61.878(1)(a) or when it did not provide records that were not clearly within the scope of the request.

 6. 22-ORD-241 (In re: Marcus Little/Christian County Jail)